Cardinals vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .444 with three doubles, two home runs, two walks and eight RBI.
+- McMahon hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is hitting .333 with four doubles, three home runs, five walks and 11 RBI.

 McMahon Recent Games